replicatedhq/replicated-field-labs/lab1-kots/lab1-e6-proxy/README.md

 ### Getting an install script

-First we'll get the kurl install script for our channel.
+First we'll get the kURL install script for our channel.
 From your workstation:

 ```shell
 export REPLICATED_APP=...